 Boeing's increased rate of commercial jet manufacturing is starting to pay off for shareholders.

 In the first three months of this year, 161 new airplanes rolled off the company's assembly lines — more jets than the same period last year.
-That increased rate contributed to a $965 million profit for Chicago-based Boeing Co. post in the first quarter.
+That increased rate — in part — helped Chicago-based Boeing Co. post a $965 million profit in the first quarter.

-The net income was actually down 12.7 percent from last year's $1.1 billion first quarter profit, but that is because Boeing took a $330 million accounting write-off related to changes in its retirement plans.
-The company also noted that its 2013 earnings were inflated by a one-time research and development tax credit.
+The net income is actually down 12.7 percent from last year's $1.1 billion first quarter profit, but that is because Boeing took a $330 million accounting write-off related to changes in its retirement plans.